AdobeDocs/commerce-extensibility/src/pages/events/module-development.md

 }
 ```

+The `<field>` element can also contain the `converter` attribute.
+Use this attribute to change the value of a field in the event payload.
+[Convert payload field values](./convert-field-values.md) describes its usage.

 ### Array of nested objects

 When the payload contains an array of objects, use the following construction to register specific fields from that array: